JDureau/plague-UK-1665/README.md

 Yet, at the end of the epidemic 250 people had died.

-This story sheds a particular light on the following time series that can be found in the *Bills of Mortality*.
-Since 1932, these records had been filled by English doctors who to monitor the deaths due to tuberculosis, small pox, measles, French pox, and plague:
+This story sheds a particular light on the following time series, that can be found in the *Bills of Mortality*.
+Since 1932, these records had been filled by English doctors in order to monitor the number of deaths due to tuberculosis, small pox, measles, French pox, and plague:

 ![data](https://raw.github.com/JDureau/plague-UK-1665/master/images/data.png?login=JDureau&token=c5b1e3d648591265b128978f10a0bcee)

-To analyse this dataset we use a simple SI model, meaning the individuals are either infected with plague or susceptible to become infected.
+To analyse this dataset we use a simple model in which individuals are either infected with plague or susceptible to become infected.
+Seasonal forcing is accounted for, which timing and amplitude are being estimated.
-Seasonal forcing is introduced, which timing and amplitude are being estimated.
-At last, we make no assumption on the type of plague at stake, allowing the life expectancy after infection to lie between one and seven days (respectively corresponding to pneumonic and bubonic plague).
-Due to the inherent uncertainty in data collection, observational noise needs to be accounted for when modeling the dynamic of these epidemics as well as demographic stochasticity.
+At last, we make no assumption on the type of plague involved in this epidemic, allowing the life expectancy after infection to lie between one and seven days (respectively corresponding to pneumonic and bubonic plague).
 The resulting estimates of the transmission potential of plague in each city, as well as life expectancy with plague, are the following:

 ![data](https://raw.github.com/JDureau/plague-UK-1665/master/images/post.png?login=JDureau&token=cf7c103e477d22b80a8d07c7d0a3f41e)

-These results provide information that could not have been inferred from straight observation of the time series of deaths in each city.
+These results provide information that could not have been inferred from direct observation of the time series of deaths in each city.
 First, they suggest that the isolation and living conditions in Eyam lead to a higher transmissibility of the disease.
 Furthermore, life expectancy after infection appears to be close to one week, suggesting that this epidemic